Skip to main content

 • Trying to add power and bat-to-ball skill through the exact same swing changes, when the two often require different, sometimes competing, adjustments.

-• Judging bat-to-ball skill only by batting average, which is also affected by luck on balls in play — contact rate and strikeout rate are more direct indicators.
+• Judging bat-to-ball skill only by batting average.
+This is also affected by luck on balls in play.
+This means contact rate and strikeout rate are more direct indicators.

 Frequently asked questions